 Property Tax News

-Effective 2021, homeowners in municipality will no longer apply for the home owner grant through the the Village of Burns Lake office.
+Effective 2021, homeowners will no longer apply for the homeowner grant through the Village of Burns Lake office.